abdurrahman720/react-swipeable-button/readme.md

 - The shimmer animation is applied by default.
 It can be disabled by passing `noAnimate` prop.
 - Existing button functionality remains unaffected, ensuring full backward compatibility.

-**v1.4.0**

-_New Features_

-- `buttonChildren` Prop: Users can now pass a custom ReactNode for the button's locked state.
-If provided, this will override the `text` prop.

-- `buttonChildrenUnlocked` Prop: Users can now pass a custom ReactNode for the button's unlocked state.
-If provided, this will override the `text_unlocked` prop. (`buttonChildren` is mandatory when `buttonChildrenUnlocked` is passed)

-_Bug Fixes_

-- Fixed an issue where long text was not displayed correctly in the button's UI..

 Check all the changes in the [Release Notes](https://github.com/abdurrahman720/react-swipeable-button/releases)

 ## Installs